 STEM Data.
-To enhance STEM reasoning, we curate a dataset of high-school and undergraduate level multidisciplinary problems from the web, covering physics, chemistry, biology, finance, computer science, etc. To ensure the data quality, we implement a two-stage filtering process.
+To enhance STEM reasoning, we curate a dataset of high-school and higher multidisciplinary problems from online educational websites, covering physics, chemistry, biology, finance, computer science, etc. To ensure the data quality, we implement a two-stage filtering process.
 First, we only keep samples that exhibit high visual dependency (i.e., not solvable without image information).
-Second, we perform a consistency check to validate the correctness of answers.
-For each remaining sample, we collect a clean reasoning process via rejection sampling with a powerful MLLM.
+Second, we perform a consistency check to validate the correctness of the answers.
+For each remaining sample, we perform rejection sampling with a powerful MLLM to collect a clean reasoning process.

 Long-tail Knowledge Data.
-To address the long-tail problem where models often fail on less common topics, we incorporate long-tail knowledge from Wikipedia [29] to synthesize high-quality multimodal instruction-following data.
+To address the long-tail problem where models often fail on less common topics, we incorporate long-tail knowledge from Wikipedia [26] to synthesize high-quality multimodal instruction-following data.
 Specifically, for each entity page, we construct multimodal instructions and answers using strong MLLMs and keep samples with high visual dependency.

 Long-CoT Data.
 Long-CoT data enables the model to acquire the necessary reasoning patterns for the long reasoning mode.
-Our data comes from OpenThoughts [30] and an in-house pipeline.
+Our data comes from OpenThoughts [27] and an in-house pipeline.
 We identify challenging prompts by filtering for those on which our early-stage models struggle.
 Our pilot studies show that focusing on challenging problems is the key to developing robust reasoning capabilities rather than memorizing trivial patterns.
-Each response then undergoes a multistage validation: we verify its correctness, assess trustworthiness with claim-level factual verification using RLAIF-V [31], and filter out meaningless repetition.
+Each response then undergoes a multistage validation: we verify its correctness, assess trustworthiness with claim-level factual verification using RLAIF-V [28], and filter out meaningless repetition.
 Finally, validated responses are augmented through rewriting to enhance diversity.